Compassionate Trauma Therapy in NYC

 Healing from trauma does not mean erasing the past.
 It means changing your relationship to it.

-Through trauma therapy in NYC or Bergen County, clients often experience:
+Through therapy for trauma in NYC or Bergen County, clients often experience:

 • Fewer triggers and emotional reactivity